TelepathicGrunt/Bumblezone/README.md

 &nbsp;

-Don't forget to change \<modversion> with the actual latest version of this mod like `4.1.2` for example.
+(This format is now standardized for Bumblezone from 6.6.3 forward.
+See older branches's README.md for what the old format was) Don't forget to change \<modversion> with the actual latest version of this mod like `6.6.3` for example.
+Replace forge with your modloader and the mc version with the target mc version.

 <blockquote>dependencies {